Skip to content

 • Quality: excellent on people, profile-level on companies.

-• Catch: LinkedIn's terms prohibit automated scraping, and bulk export requires Sales Navigator + Sales Navigator API or LinkedIn-approved partner tools.
+The catch: LinkedIn's terms prohibit automated scraping, and bulk export requires Sales Navigator + LinkedIn-approved partner tools.
 Workarounds exist but carry account-suspension risk.

 LinkedIn is the right answer when you need verified-current data on specific named accounts and your value-per-lead is high enough to justify $99+/month per researcher.

-Method 3: Clutch, G2, and Sortlist directory exports
+What about Clutch, G2, and Sortlist directory exports?

 Clutch and Sortlist publish curated agency directories.
 They sometimes sell list exports for B2B research use: